jopieji/ctanotifier/README.md

 Spring Boot might not be the right choice either because it usually interfaces with a database, which as of right now, I don't plan on using.
 I could store each user's stops in a NOSQL database, but I don't need much functionality of my API; it is solely to add the API key to the URL.
 This also might change, but for now I am content with my initial idea.

+2/18/2022 Update
+I'm having issues with Java dependencies, Maven, and other configuration stuff, so I might try and implement this using Django.
+This is something I've been looking into for over a year, but have yet to work with Django on a project.

 ### Technology
 The technologies I plan on using are Javascript, Java, Spring Boot, and the CTA Train Tracker API.